KeckObservatory/mKTL/doc/example/daemon.rst

 The :ref:`configuration syntax <configuration>` describing a set of items is a JSON associative array.
-When a daemon first starts it must have a complete JSON description of every item; this forms the core of the configuration managed by that daemon, which is responsible for adding the additional metadata required for proper client interactions.
+When a daemon first starts it must have a complete JSON description of every item; this forms the core of the configuration managed by that daemon, which is responsible for adding the metadata required for proper client interactions.

 The JSON contents can be generated at run time and 'saved' for future use by other mKTL calls.
-This is the approach taken by the KTL translation backend, where the JSON is a repackaging of the configuration metadata supplied by KTL API calls; with a JSON-like dictionary in hand, the daemon would have lines like the following in its initialization method::
+This is the approach taken by the KTL protocol translation, where the JSON is a repackaging of the configuration metadata supplied by KTL API calls; with a JSON-like dictionary in hand, the daemon would have lines like the following in its initialization method::